raphaelramosds/raphaelramosds/README.md

 ## Hey fellows 👋

-I'm Raphael and I'd like to tell you guys a little about academical and social features :grin:.
+I'm Raphael and I'd like to tell you guys a little about my academical and social features :grin:.

 ### 1. Skills :books: